MaxGruebmeyer/info1-sweeper/README.md

 ### Building via Taskfile

-The recommended way to build our project on Windows (only when running via git bash) or Linux is via our project's [Taskfile](https://taskfile.dev/).
+The recommended way to build our project on Windows or Linux is via our project's [Taskfile](https://taskfile.dev/).
 Then you can build and run the project with a single command - `task run`.

 Alternatively, if you just want to build the project you can run `task build` to build the sourcecode to `./bin`.